 Eleventh Hour Blanket: If you need to knit a blanket quickly, get yourself a bunch of bulky yarn and whip through this pattern!

 Six-Hour Afghan: It may take you a little longer than six hours to knit this afghan, but holding four strands of yarn together will get this one finished fairly quickly!

-Whether you need something knitted quickly, want an heirloom-quality project, or just want to create something attractive for your home or that of a friend, a throw blanket pattern such as any of these should be just what you need!
+Need something knitted quickly?
+Want an heirloom-quality project?
+Just want to create something attractive for your home or that of a friend?
+Then one of these throw blanket knitting patterns should be just what you need!